wangjb/lab-arduino/README.md

 "WAIT" op code.
 With its interrupt fucntion, the arduino then enter into a mode, waiting for a 60 Hz trigger signal from the other line.
 After triggered, the arduino immediately send a low-state pulse to the hardware trigger port of PB.

+ALTERNATIVE:
+use digital switch like ADG1401 to realize